Fantomas42/django-blog-zinnia/docs/notes/faq.rst

 I want to have multilingual support on the entries, is it possible ?
 --------------------------------------------------------------------

-Due to the extending cpabilities of Zinnia, many solutions on this problematic are possible, but you must keep in mind that multiplingual entries is just a concept, the needs and the implementations can differ from a project to another.
+Due to the extending capabilities of Zinnia, many solutions on this problematic are possible, but you must keep in mind that multiplingual entries is just a concept, the needs and the implementations can differ from a project to another.
 But you should take a look on this excellent